-- 12/15 Faculty member submits materials, including the teaching portfolio review, for evaluation to the department/school chair. - 12/15 Department/school chair submits faculty member materials for evaluation to the department/school committee. - 1/15 Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member. - 2/1 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - 3/15 Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - 4/1 Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
+12/15 Faculty member submits materials, including the teaching portfolio review, for evaluation to the department/school chair.

+- 12/15 Department/school chair submits faculty member materials for evaluation to the department/school committee. - 1/15 Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member. - 2/1 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
 The provost and vice president for academic affairs' decision is final.

-Schedule of Reappointment/Nonreappointment of Nontenured Faculty Members and Faculty of Practice Appointed at Mid-Year in the First Year of Service
+Schedule of Reappointment/Nonreappointment of Nontenured Faculty Members, Lecturers and Faculty of Practice Appointed at Mid-Year in the First Year of Service

-- 1/15 Faculty member submits materials for evaluation to the department/school chair. - 1/15 Department/school chair submits faculty member materials for evaluation to the department/school committee. - 2/1 Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member. - 2/15 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - 3/15 Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - 4/1 Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
+- 1/31 Faculty member submits materials for evaluation to the department/school chair. - 2/15 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 3/1 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - Faculty member may request a review by the provost and vice president for academic affairs, in the case of a nonreappointment decision by the dean. - 4/1 Provost and vice president for academic affairs makes a final decision on appeals of nonreappointment and informs the faculty member.
 The provost and vice president for academic affairs' decision is final.